ryancsaxe/Thesis/README.md

-The videos of the data are present in the videos folder.
-The Optitrack takes are available in the Takes folder.
-The CSV data from the takes is available in the CSV folder.
-The labels from the personal trainers are in the labels folder.
+The videos of the data (both squats and lunges) are present in the videos folder.

+The CSV data for the squats is available in the CSV folder.

+The labels from the personal trainers are in the labels folder for both squats and lunges.

+There was an issue uploading the Optitrack takes and the lunge CSV files.
+Once this is resolved these files will also be present.

 The code is uploaded in Jupyter Notebook form in order to make this repository function like a walkthrough.